 Conditions of Employment

-NATIONAL GUARD MEMBERSHIP IS REQUIRED: This is an excepted service position that requires membership in a compatible military assignment in the National Guard.
+CALIFORNIA NATIONAL GUARD MEMBERSHIP IS REQUIRED: This is an excepted service position that requires membership in a compatible military assignment in the California National Guard.
 Selectee will be required to wear the military uniform.
 Acceptance of an excepted service position constitutes concurrence with these requirements as a condition of employment.
-Applicants who are not currently a member of the National Guard must be eligible for immediate membership and employment in the National Guard in the military grade listed in this announcement.

 Priority Areas(s) of Consideration: